Judith Aitken: Local-body politics

 From 2001 until 2016, Aitken was an elected member of the Greater Wellington Regional Council.
 Over the same 15-year period, she was also an elected member of the Capital and Coast District Health Board, becoming deputy chair in 2004 and chair in 2006.
 Her one-year appointment as chair of the district health board was not renewed by the Minister of Health, David Cunliffe, at the end of 2007, following an audit that was critical of the board.
 However, Aitken remained an elected board member and she went on to oversee governance of the board's 2016 Pacific action plan, which sought to improve the health of Pacific peoples.

 Other activities

-From 1978 to 1982, Aitken served as a member of the Wellington Girls' College board of governors, and she was a Victoria University of Wellington council member from 1988 to 1991.
+From 1978 to 1982, Aitken was a member of the Wellington Girls' College board of governors, and she was a Victoria University of Wellington council member from 1988 to 1991.
 She was secretary of the New Zealand Council for Civil Liberties from 1982 to 1985, and a trustee of the New Zealand Natural Heritage Foundation from 1989 to 1991, the last year serving as the foundation's chair.
-Other boards on which Aitken has served include those of the Carter National Observatory, the Karori Wildlife Sanctuary, and the Holocaust Centre of New Zealand.
+Other boards on which Aitken has served include the Carter National Observatory, the Karori Wildlife Sanctuary, and the Holocaust Centre of New Zealand.